 invites administrations

-to submit contributions on the implementation of this Resolution to CPM,
+to submit contributions on the implementation of this Resolution to the second session of the CPM,

 invites the Conference Preparatory Meeting

-to include, in its Report, the results of the general review of the Resolutions and Recommendations of previous conferences, based on the contributions by administrations to CPM, in order to facilitate the follow-up by future WRCs.
+to include, in its Report, the results of the general review of the Resolutions and Recommendations of previous conferences, based on the contributions by administrations to the second session of the CPM and taking into account the above-mentioned report of the Director, in order to facilitate the follow-up by the Conference.

 Reasons: It is pertinent to include as a permanent agenda item the task of examining the Resolutions and Recommendations of previous conferences, in order to adopt the corresponding measures.